dikhan/terraform-provider-openapi/docs/how_to.md

 Attribute Name | Type | Description
 ---|:---:|---
-readOnly | boolean |  The field will not be considered when updating the resource x-terraform-immutable | boolean |  The field will be used to create a brand new resource; however it can not be updated.
-Attempts to update this value will result into terraform aborting the update. x-terraform-force-new | boolean |  If the value of this property is updated; terraform will delete the previously created resource and create a new one with this value x-terraform-sensitive | boolean |  If this meta attribute is present in an object definition property, it will be considered sensitive as far as terraform is concerned, meaning that its value will not be disclosed in the TF state file
+readOnly | boolean |  The field will not be considered when updating the resource default | primitive (int, bool, string) | Default value that will be applied to the property if value is not provided by the user (this attribute can not coexist with readOnly) x-terraform-immutable | boolean |  The field will be used to create a brand new resource; however it can not be updated.
+Attempts to update this value will result into terraform aborting the update. x-terraform-force-new | boolean |  If the value of this property is updated; terraform will delete the previously created resource and create a new one with this value x-terraform-sensitive | boolean |  If this meta attribute is present in an object definition property, it will be considered sensitive as far as terraform is concerned, meaning that its value will not be disclosed in the TF state file x-terraform-id | boolean | If this meta attribute is present in an object definition property, the value will be used as the resource identifier when performing the read, update and delete API operations.
+The value will also be stored in the ID field of the local state file.
-default | primitive (int, bool, string) | Default value that will be applied to the property if value is not provided by the user (this attribute can not coexist with readOnly)

 ##### <a name="definitionExample">Full Example</a>